 Preparing for your off road adventure

 Preparation is key to a successful adventure.
 Before heading out, give your vehicle a look over/inspection.
 Pilots call this the walk-around, and it’s a good habit to get into.
-When your up flying you don’t want anything obviously broken to make things worse, same when you’re out wheeling across a summit – you want to know and rely on your equipment and get to know it well.
+When your up flying you don’t want anything broken to make things worse, same when you’re out wheeling across a summit – you want to know and rely on your equipment and get to know it well.
 So get in the habit of having a walk around before you hit the trails.

 Check your fluids